HypeR Adaptivity: Joint $hr$-Adaptive Meshing via Hypergraph Multi-Agent Deep Reinforcement Learning: Unified Learning Framework for -Adaptivity

 The vertex relocation map $\mathbf{\Phi}^{(n)}$ is sampled from the multivariate Gaussian distribution output of the vertex agent policy head.
 This is built from the \textit{diffformer} operator, a GNN block, first introduced in G-Adaptivity~\cite{rowbottom2025gadaptivity}, inspired by classical velocity-based methods and in which vertex relocation is casted as a graph diffusion process.
 More precisely, the evolution of vertex coordinates $\mathcal{Z}(\tau)$ over a continuous pseudo-time $\tau$ is governed by the ordinary differential equation (ODE):

 initialized with the current mesh coordinates, i.e., $\mathcal{Z}(0) = \mathcal{Z}^{(n)}$.
-Here, $\Delta_{\theta}$ is a learnable, weighted graph Laplacian (details in Appendix \ref{app_sec:diffformer}).
+Here, $\Delta_{\theta}$ is a learnable, weighted graph Laplacian (see \citet{rowbottom2025gadaptivity} for full details).
 The row-stochastic attention matrix $A_{\theta}$ is computed dynamically from the final vertex embeddings $\{\boldsymbol{h}_{\boldsymbol{z}_i}^{(L)}\}_{i=1}^{N_v}$ provided by the shared hypergraph backbone.
 This allows the diffusion to be anisotropic and data-driven, conditioned on the rich state information captured by the hypergraph.

 In practice, this ODE is integrated over a fixed interval using a forward Euler scheme with step size $\delta\tau$.
 The key result, established in G-Adaptivity~\cite{rowbottom2025gadaptivity}, is that the discrete evolution is guaranteed to prevent the critical failure mode of mesh tangling, in which elements become inverted and geometrically invalid.
 For a sufficiently small step size ($\delta\tau < 0.5$), the transformation matrix $(I - \delta\tau\Delta_\theta)$ has a positive determinant, which ensures that all element orientations are preserved throughout the relocation.
 Intuitively, the diffusion process moves each vertex into the convex hull of its neighbors, making element inversion impossible.